 NOTE: This associate in science degree program is intended primarily for students who desire to complete an associate's degree and become employed rather than pursue a bachelor's degree.
 Students who desire to pursue university transfer study must meet certain course and test requirements.
-For details refer to university transfer requirements on page 43 of the catalog.
+For details refer to university transfer requirements on page 45 of the catalog.

 During their beginning semesters at the College, students should complete the following unless test scores indicate that college preparatory studies courses may be needed.

-RMI 1521 - Principles of Insurance (INS-21)
+ENC 1101 - English Composition I FIN 2000 - Principles of Finance RMI 1521 - Principles of Insurance (INS-21) \Mathematics \\\General Elective

-\\\General Elective